sCrypt-Inc/scryptTS-docs/open-api/overview.md

 # Open API Overview

-sCrypt Open API uses an HTTP Bearer token to Authenticate, you can refer to this [doc](https://docs.scrypt.io/advanced/how-to-integrate-scrypt-service#get-api-key) to apply for an API key.
+Our open API uses an HTTP bearer token to authenticate.
+You can refer to this [doc](../docs/advanced/how-to-integrate-scrypt-service.md#get-an-api-key) to get an API key as the bearer token.

 ![](../static/img/open-api-auth.png)